Koyla: Plot

 Shankar is saved by a village boy who brings him to his grandfather (a healer), who operates on his throat while he is still unconscious.
 The healer, who discovers that Shankar is not mute by birth, is able to repair some of the damaged nerves in Shankar's throat, enabling him to speak.
 While recovering, Shankar recalls that when he was a boy, his father discovered diamonds in the coal mine, and then his parents were murdered by two mysterious men.
 When young Shankar threatened to tell the news to family friends, someone shoved hot coals into his throat, rendering him mute.

 Shankar returns to the mansion and kills Brijwa.
 He rescues Gauri from the same men who had killed his parents, killing one of them in the process.
 Shankar discovers that Raja was responsible for making him mute and ordering his parents to be killed so he could steal their wealth.
 He reunites with Raja's doctor and son and, with their help, kills Raja's henchman and reveals Raja's crimes to the coal miners.

 Gauri arrives with her uncle and aunt, forcing them to admit their involvement in making her marry Raja.
 Raja's doctor and his son turn against him, revealing that he not only deceived Gauri, but is also responsible for numerous killings and rapes.
-Chaos follows among the mine workers.
-Shankar corners Raja, who begs for his life.
+Chaos follows among the mine workers when the DIG throws grenades at them only to be stopped by Shankar who later chases after and corners Raja, who begs for his life, pointing out that he raised Shankar but Shankar disregards this by saying it was to make him a slave.
 After dodging a pickaxe thrown at him, Shankar kills Raja by spilling oil and coal around him and setting him on fire with a burning rock.
 Shankar and Gauri embrace each other.